All Collections

 • Data types that grant public read, search, attachment, or field access.

-• Public backend workflows that lack an authorization gate.
+• Public backend workflows that appear to lack an authorization gate.

 • File and picture uploaders that store public files.